What are the best kitchen gifts for Christmas? I’ve tested all of these foodie gifts for Christmas that will please any cook you love.

 - Advent Storybook: 24 Stories to Share Before Christmas :: We’ve had quite a few years enjoying this book now, and I don’t think our oldest will ever be too old to enter into the magic and joy of Benjamin Bear.
 I cannot recommend this book highly enough!

 - Happiest Baby on the Block book or DVD :: Saved our sanity having watched this DVD when we were expecting our first.
-We have an hour-long CD of a hair dryer that we use all. the. time.
+We had an hour-long CD of a hair dryer that we used all. the. time.

 - Moby Wrap (Also in organic) :: If I only had one baby item in the world, it would be this one.
 You’ll see how much I love it in my how to wear a Moby Wrap videos.